I was born in ’85, and I sent my first email around ’96. Back then, I had no idea that today I would be neck-deep in email marketing and email design.

 - Clickable links and buttons allow your audience to quickly and easily take action upon receiving your message.

 - The ability to track open rates exists only when HTML is used.
+Email opens often enabled by adding a pixel (1pxx1px image) to the email’s body and by measuring the downloads.
 When attempting to gauge the success of your campaign, it is necessary to consider open rates.
 Click-tracking can be enabled through HTML to understand what your audience clicks.